GabeScott/standard-works-vault/General Conference/1975 October - The Faith of a Child.md

 Particularly am I grateful for the children who are here.
 In the balcony to my left I see a beautiful girl of perhaps ten years.
 Sweet little one, I do not know your name or whence you have come.
 This, however, I do know: the innocence of your smile and the tender expression of your eyes have persuaded me to place aside for a future time the message I had prepared for this occasion.
 Today, I am impressed to speak to you.

 When I was a boy your age, I too had a teacher in Sunday School.
 From the Bible she would read to us of Jesus, the Redeemer and Savior of the world.
 One day she taught us how the little children were brought unto him, that he should put his hands on them and pray.
 His disciples rebuked those that brought the children.
-“But when Jesus saw it, he was much displeased, and said unto them, Suffer the little children to come unto me, and forbid them not: for of such is the kingdom of God.”
-(Mark 10:14.)
+“But when Jesus saw it, he was much displeased, and said unto them, Suffer the little children to come unto me, and forbid them not: for of such is the kingdom of God.” ([[Mark 10.14|Mark 10:14]].)

 That lesson has never left me.
 Indeed, just a few months ago I relearned its meaning and partook of its power.
 My teacher was the Lord.
 May I share with you this experience.